-Is Induction Cooking more Energy Efficient?
+Is Induction Cooking Energy-Efficient?

 - An induction cooktop requires a dedicated 220V electrical circuit.

-What Cookware is Compatible with Induction Cooktops?
+What Types of Cookware are Compatible with Induction Cooktops?

 How to Use a Non-Induction Cookware with an Induction Cooktop?